LuisCR91/Greenslate-code-challenge/README.md

 --Test scenario #2 -- Add a new product to cart --

+Description: Test Case designed to test the add to cart functionality on a given website.

 Data requisites: None
 Step 1.
 Open the following URL on Google Chrome browser: https://demo.opencart.com / Expected result: The website displays without any issue. / Actual result: Website was displayed correctly. / Status: Passed
 Step 2.
 Click on the search box, located on the top edge of the screen. / Expected result: The cursor is located on the search box. /Actual result: The cursor was located on the search box / Status: Passed